onlyhom/mobile-select/README.md

 The value selected will be written in the div trigger‘s innerHTML.
 It is recommended to use the callback (indexArr, data) function to get the selected value.

+### 2017-07-27[bug fixed]
+Repair the issues raised by [li362692680]：
+Cascade selection can not initially locate the secondary selection box.
+At the same time repair the init function of the entry array parameter length is less than the number of wheels can not move the problem.

 ## License